rpalsaxena/Titanic-Data-Visualization/README.md

   It gives an insight that Females were preferred to be saved i.e, their survival rate was high.

-**Chart3 : Distribution of Survival Percentage vs Sex Ratio vs Age Categorization**
+**Chart3 : Distribution of Survival Percentage vs Age Categorization**

   It gives an insight that survival of children were higher than Adults and Senior Citizens.

-**Chart4 : Distribution of Survival Percentage vs Passenger Class vs Sex Ratio**
+**Chart4 : Distribution of Survival Percentage vs Passenger Class**

   It shows that Upper Class(1st) were preffered over Middle Class(2nd) & Lower Class(3rd) passenger.

-**Chart5 : Distribution of Survival Percentage vs Embarkment Station**

-  It shows that people who boarded from :

-  * Cherbourg had higher probablity of survival
-  * Southampton had lowest probablity of survival

 I have done some analysis work on Dataset.
 I have attached python notebook in the same repo, kindly check it for reference.
 Raw dataset is named with _"titanic_data.csv"_ & updated dataset after analysis is _"titanic_updated.csv"_.

 ---------
 ## Design